andyting0619/Imitator-Bot/README.md

    pip install openai

 6. Open the imitator_bot.py file, then copy and paste your ChatGPT API key into "Your ChatGPT API Key".
-7. Navigate to the folder in which the file imitator_bot.py is located.
+7. In the command prompt, navigate to the folder in which the file imitator_bot.py is located.
 For example:

    ```Bash
    cd /users/user_name/Downloads/Imitator-Bot-Main